A Guide to Basic Economy Fares for Business Travel

 Meanwhile, No. 2 Southwest Airlines in early 2017 announced that it was not going to follow Delta’s lead, based on not wanting to change passenger expectations about its brand.
 “Any time we contemplate offering customers a choice, we debate that heavily because complexity drives confusion and it clouds the brand,” said Southwest CEO Gary Kelly during a January conference call to discuss the airlines earnings.

 Delta Airlines was the first to initiate the “Basic Economy” fare class in select U.S. and international markets back in 2012 as a trial run to test customer response.
 In 2015, they expanded implementation to most markets in its current format.
-American and United Airlines both introduced their new Basic Economy fares just last month.
+American and United Airlines both introduced their new Basic Economy fare just last month.
 The major carriers adopted the new fare structure in response to rapidly growing competition from ultra-low-cost discount airlines, such as Allegiant, Frontier and Spirit.
 These carriers charge low fares, but then add fees for a wide range of standard features already included in most airlines’ economy fare class.

 [updated in September 2018]